AlannaParsons/new_final_project/planner/PLANNING.md

     - sizing not dynamic. focusing mobile design - go back to prev page, fix sizing ALL
     - day/ month/year at a glance.
-    - consider database structure!!
     - make a 'are you sure you want to delete' pop up
-    - year in pixels next (using rating data)
     - allow for different legend types
     - how to add new pages for user